harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!warning] Conditional statements have their own scope
 >When a variable is declared within a conditional statement (such as if/else block), that variable is only accessible within the scope of that block.
+>
+>While a variable declared outside the conditional statement can be initialized inside the conditional statement, it cannot be initialized with a reference to the variable that's defined within the conditional statement.

 ## Chars
 - The `char` data type is designed to hold a single character.